Our European travel history

 Helsinki buildings are so clean (there's no pollution) and all painted in nice colours, that the city looks more like a film set than real.

 Monday 11th September 1995.
-I flew with Edmund Burke (CompSci lecturer, later V-C at Stirling) to Moscow.
+I flew with Edmund Burke (CompSci lecturer, later V-C at Bangor Univeresity, shared a book authorship with me, but I had to rewrite all his chapters) to Moscow.
 On the way to the airport we had to divert via his wife Michelle's school because Edmund had her house keys!
 The great British Airways boarded a couple with baby and toddler along with everyone else, no special treatment!
-Grot overcooked food, my few encounters with BA have always been always bad.
-We arrived on time 20h20 (clocks on 3 hours), and were met by Leonid, who wants to find out more about the Ceilidh software system.
-It was very slow but OK getting through passport and customs.
+Grot overcooked food, my few encounters with BA have always always been bad.
+We arrived on time 20h20 (clocks on 3 hours), and were met by Leonid, who wants to find out more about the Ceilidh software teaching system.
+(It turns out that he wasn't rerally interested in the software, just whether he could make money out of it.)
+The airport arrival system was very slow but OK getting through passport and customs.
 With Leonid we caught bus number 511, then the famous underground ("Metro", magnificent stations like cathedrals, all different, wonderful plaster work and paintings) green line.
 We got off at one station just to look round, it was used as a shelter in the war, and there were paintings on the ceiling of planes and parachutes on the ceiling.
 Then the Metro red line, then another bus, ending up at Moscow State University, the huge famous building as in many photos.
 They call the buildings in this style the "wedding cake" buildings.
-Room 335 is shared, not too bad, but peeling paint, smelly loo (but at least there is one and it works), grotty shower (ditto) one star!
+Room 335 is shared, not too bad, but peeling paint, smelly loo (but at least there is one and it works), grotty shower (ditto, but Edmund wouldn't use it because the water came out brown), one star!
 The building is 33 storeys high, marble, very pompous and designed to impress, The food stall had closed by the time we tried to find it.

 Thursday 14th September 1995.
 No breakfast again.
 It was my last go in the tatty but hot and plentiful shower.
 Edmund won't use is because the water is a little brown.
 Refreshed, and off to the department again, we really should try to get Ceilidh working better on the old IBM machine, but there are still problems with sheer lack of size and power.
 Still, their SUN and PC versions will be OK.
 After a quick Vimto (Edmund) and Sprite (me, Coke's off today), off for lunch, then back for a meeting to discuss future research directions, topics, outcomes and possible sources of money.
 It didn't really get anywhere.
 We insisted on a quick trip to the University Museum in the main building on floor 28, with a good view of Moscow.
 We finally left the room 17h30 to reverse the airport journey, walked to the bus (the rucksack is heavy again), Metro with one change (long way, for the metro you buy coin-shaped tokens beforehand and use them at turnstiles to get in, one fare for anywhere), bus to the airport (on the buses you buy tickets beforehand, and punch them on the bus with punches fixed to the windows) a ticket inspector threw 2 people without tickets off), arrive 19h15.
 We've only once ever waited more than 2 minutes for public transport, the Metro is better than every 2 minutes.
 Last After a final chat with Leonid, we had a very slow queue at passport control (how do they find so much to do to take 5 minutes with one person, they usually don't worry when you are leaving a country), and bought a Moscow picture book in the airport shop.
 We flew back by BA, I really appreciated the meal, we haven't eaten much here!

-My thoughts after the trip included that, although I didn't speak the language, and they use a different character set for writing, I felt more at home that I did in the USA.
+My thoughts after the Russia trip included that, although I didn't speak the language, and they use a different character set for writing, I felt more at home in Moscow than I did in the USA.
 The whole culture was European.
-If you could read the letters on signs, and if you knew some other European languages, you could make sense of it.
+If you could read the letters (many the same as in Greek) on signs, and if you knew some other European languages, you could make sense of it.
 The main problem was on the metro; by the time the train stopped and I'd worked out the station name, the train was moving out.
+And Leonid wasn't really interested in our software, he was just hoping for some software from which he could become rich; no such luck!

 |Eric's life history summary is here |